 • Any dismantling of the machine that goes beyond anything that is described in this manual should be done by Busch authorized technicians.

-If the machine has conveyed gas contaminated with foreign materials which are hazardous to health:
+In case of the machine having conveyed gas that was contaminated with foreign materials which are dangerous to health:

 • Decontaminate the machine as much as possible and state the contamination status in a 'Declaration of Contamination'.